cysouw/diathesis/text/c04_reflexive.md

 ### [ NA ] Obligatory dative reflexive + accusative {#sec:reflexive-obligatory-dative-accusative}

 A dative *sich* with an obligatory accusative is clearly attested, though not very frequent.
 Note that the meaning of these verbs all include some kind of appropriation.
-The prefix *er-* occurs recurrently with the meaning "to apprpriate something successfully".
+The prefix *er-* occurs recurrently with the meaning "to appropriate something successfully".

 **Attested Verbs**